 The Abstract must be written in English, be informative, and should summarize only the most important aspects of the study.
 It should be capable of being understood on its own without access to the text or figures.
 It should not contain the crystal data.
 The systematic IUPAC name and the chemical formula should be given here, if they are not included in the Title.
-The Abstract should include mention of any crystallographically required symmetry.
-Principal molecular or ion dimensions can be given here.
+The Abstract should include mention of any crystallographically imposed symmetry.
+Principal structural geometry results can be given here.
 Literature references should be avoided if possible; if required, they must be given in full, e.g. [Bürgi (1989).
 Acta Cryst.
 B45, 383-390].